lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial1/tutorial.rst

 Run the **improved.min.lmp** file using LAMMPS--GUI.
 At the end
 of the simulation, a file called **improved.min.data** is created.

-.. admonition:: If you are using LAMMPS-GUI
-    :class: gui

 You can view the contents of **improved.min.data** from LAMMPS--GUI, by
 right-clicking on the file name in the editor and selecting the entry
 ``View file improved.min.data``.

 The created **.data** file contains all the information necessary
 to restart the simulation, such as the number of atoms, the box size,